 Application Process

-Applications must be submitted through the application portal (link).
+Applications must be submitted through the application portal.
 Please use the following format: single-spaced, at least 11-point Arial font, and adhere to 1/2-inch margins.
 The proposal documents should be compiled into one PDF to upload to the application portal.
-Please note grant applications at UK normally require a Proposal Initiation Form and Internal Approval Form (eIAF), but these steps are not required at the proposal stage.
+Please note that grant applications at UK normally require a Proposal Initiation Form and Internal Approval Form (eIAF), but these steps are not required at the proposal stage.
 Upon the time an application is selected for funding by UK and NIDA, an eIAF will be required.

 Pilot Grant Application Form